-Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins, And Tom Lee
+Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins And Tom Lee

 — INQUISITR (@theinquisitr) April 26, 2018

-CNBC reported: “The investigation surrounds the practice of spoofing — where an investor places orders that are intended to manipulate the price of an instrument — and flooding the market with fake orders.
-Federal prosecutors are also working with the Commodity Futures Trading Commission.”
+“The investigation surrounds the practice of spoofing — where an investor places orders that are intended to manipulate the price of an instrument — and flooding the market with fake orders.
+Federal prosecutors are also working with the Commodity Futures Trading Commission,” CNBC reported.

-Warren Buffett And Bill Gates Dislike Crypto
+Warren Buffett And Bill Gates Hate Crypto

-Many market participants said they wouldn’t be surprised to find many instances of fraud, given the opaque, unregulated nature of the digital currency market.
+Many market participants said they wouldn’t be surprised to find instances of fraud given the opaque, unregulated nature of the digital currency market.

 The wild daily bitcoin price fluctuations have raised eyebrows and garnered countless headlines, but they also triggered regulatory scrutiny and the disdain of many top business leaders, such as billionaires Warren Buffett and Bill Gates.